AustenWilliams/JPaint/README.md

 # JPaint Application

-This Application was designed and developed using Java during the Fall of 2021 for Software Engineering 350.
+This Application was designed and developed using Java during the Fall of 2021 for SE 350.
 This project utilizes Gradle for testing and building.
 I also implemented Object-Oriented design patterns such as the Singleton Pattern, Factory Method, Abstract Factory method, Decorator Pattern, and Observer Pattern.